rinadelph/Agent-MCP/README.md

 **Worker Agents** - Create through the admin agent with:
 1. Tell the admin agent: "Create a worker agent with ID 'frontend-worker' to implement the login page"
+2. The admin will provide a specific worker token for this agent
-2. Open a new AI assistant window/session
+3. Open a new AI assistant window/session
-3. Initialize with the worker prompt from section 4 below
+4. Initialize with the worker token and the worker prompt from section 4 below

 **The Dashboard** (http://localhost:8080):
 - This is just for visualization - you don't create agents here